 Keep Your Heat

 When the cold nights arrive the last thing you need is to find a fault with your heating, so check it now!
-Give your radiators a trail run to check they are working and get any repairs or checks booked in before Jack Frost arrives!
+Give your radiators a trial run to check they are working and get any repairs or checks booked in before Jack Frost arrives!

 Last but certainly not least, make sure your home is safe!
 Check your smoke alarms and carbon monoxide detectors to ensure they are still working and change batteries if necessary.